The Joy of

 Unfortunately we are not moving forward; we are backpedaling.
 Savings rates have fallen well below historical levels and show no sign of recovery.
 As expected, productivity growth has suffered a similar fate.
 Although the causes are still hotly debated, it appears that the Social Security System itself may have been part of the problem.
 Guaranteeing elderly citizens a minimum standard of living has reduced the needs of workers to save for retirement.
 More importantly, the system has reallocated massive amounts of dollars from middle-aged workers, whose savings rates are relatively high, to retirees, whose savings rates are very low.
 Ironically, Social Security has undermined the very behavior needed to insure its long-run success.
 Rats.

 Can we reverse the trend?
-Some politicians expected the tax cuts and Individual Retirement Accounts of the 1980's to unleash new torrents of private saving.
+Congress once thought that giving tax breaks to savers would unleash new torrents of private saving.
 They were wrong.
+The creation of a variety of tax-sheltered savings vehicles such as Individual Retirement Accounts (IRA's) failed to budge our overall savings rates.
 Attempts to prompt more private savings by tweaking the tax code have been a resounding flop.
 But all is not lost.
 Government savings can substitute for private savings.
 When the Treasury Department borrows to cover the federal deficits it absorbs funds that might otherwise be invested in new technology and capital.
 Smaller deficits or even, gasp, federal surpluses could reverse this drain and pump more dollars back into investment markets.

 Naturally, politicians disagree on the proper approach.
 Some advocate deep cuts in government spending.
 The resources no longer needed to support government spending could be released for private investment.
 Others counter that public, not private spending is needed to enhance productivity and growth.
 Government-funded education is needed to generate new ideas and to equip workers with the skills needed in a technological world.
 Government-funded highways, bridges, and ports are needed to provide the infrastructure on which growth must be based.
 In this scenario, Congress should raise taxes and plow the monies back into education, research, and public investments.